Climate Action | Climate Justice

 ZERO WASTE

-Everyone can help get to Zero Waste by learning what should get recycled and what goes in our compost.
-A team of volunteers is helping this work go smoothly.
+Everyone has been helping UUAA get to Zero Waste by learning what should get recycled and what goes in our compost.
+A team of volunteers has helped this work go smoothly.
 UUAA’s Food Justice Team is leading our Zero Waste efforts– Volunteer to help: ZeroWasteInfo@uuaa.org.

 The Climate Action | Climate Justice Team